INL/BlackLab/doc/technical/design/plan-relations.md

 ### Term

-The term indexed is a string of the form:
+The term indexed is a string of one of these forms:

-    relClass::relType\u0001attr1\u0002value1\u0001attr2\u0002value2\u0001...
+    relClass::relType\u0003
+    relClass::relType\u0003\u0001attr1\u0002value1\u0003\u0001attr2\u0002value2\u0003...

 We call `relClass::relType` the _full relation type_.
 It consists of the relation class and the relation type.
 The relation class distinguishes between different types of relations, e.g. `__tag` for inline tags, `dep` for dependency relations, etc. The relation type is used to distinguish between different relations of the same class, e.g. `dep::subject` for subject relations, `dep::object` for object relations, `dep::nsubj` for nominal subject relations, etc.

-There is always a `\u0001` after the full relation type (such a closing character is useful to avoid unwanted prefix matches when using regexes).
+There is always a `\u0003` ("value end") after the full relation type (such a closing character is useful to avoid unwanted prefix matches when using regexes).

-Attributes are sorted alphabetically by name.
-Each attribute name is followed by `\u0002`, then the value, and finally `\u0001`.
+If there are any attributes, they follow next.
+These are sorted alphabetically by name.
+An attribute is encoded as follows: a `\u0001`, the attribute name, a `\u0002`, the attribute value, and a `\u0003`.
+The surrounding special characters ensure we can match any part of the attribute's name or value without unwanted matches.

 ### Payload